The Last Mileage Log You'll Ever Need (Free Template)

 Understanding the mileage deduction

 Our free spreadsheet is a great way to track your mileage deduction, but how does it actually work?
 The mileage deduction is calculated by multiplying your yearly business miles by the IRS’s standard mileage rate.
-For 2023, that’s $0.655.
-For 2024, it'll be $0.67.
+For 2024, it's $0.67.

 This rate is adjusted for inflation each year.
 It’s designed to reflect the average costs of car-related expenses, such as: